adi-4444/MERN-Notes-App/README.md

 To deploy make changes to `process.env.NODE_ENV === "development"` to `process.env.NODE_ENV === "production"`

 now the app will work directy on [http://localhost:5050](http://localhost:5050)

+### this app is currently hosted on render.com

+which is free hosting site will work for backend and frontend `[https://mern-notes-app-w9ko.onrender.com/](https://mern-notes-app-w9ko.onrender.com/)`

+This site is hosted as free tier and will be in sleep after 15 min of inactivity so if you visiting for first time then please wait for 1.5 min 3 min to wake the server and for registration and login it will take some time to process in DB please bear some time with it.